FSantosCodes/Urban-rural-gradients-predict-educational-gaps/README.md

 }
 ```

 Fourth, we now describe the processing and preparison of the AFAC database.
-As this database is large, it takes some minutes to open it (~15-20 min.).
+As this database is large, it takes some minutes to open (~15-20 min.).
 As we aimed variables of the AE theme group, all the rest are removed in the first lines of code.
 Observe that variables "etnibbe" and "ncelcbe" are preserved since they were used for some descriptive statistics in a later section.
-After reading, a similar filtering procedure to MCRO dabase is applied to select surveyed student population.
-Finally, as some answer to survey questions were uninformative (e.g. I dont´t know), they were identified to exclude from our analysis in a later step.
+After reading, a similar filtering procedure to MCRO dabase is applied to select surveyed student population (poblacion=="ESCOLAR").
+Finally, as some answers to survey questions were uninformative (e.g. 'no sé'), they were identified to exclude from our analysis.

 ```{r eval=F}